How to Fulfill Your Purpose as a Life Coach With the Power of Authenticity

 In fact, your imperfections can make you a better coach!

 To help you understand why, I’ve answered some of the most common questions I get from people who are thinking about becoming a life coach, but afraid that they don’t have what it takes…

 “How can I teach people principles and concepts that I haven’t fully mastered for myself?”

 Think of it this way…

-If an architect hasn’t designed his own dream home yet, but he’s good at designing houses and he knows it, is he going to quit?
+If an architect hasn’t designed his own dream home yet, but he’s great at designing houses and he knows it, is he going to quit?

-Or will he take the knowledge he has, which he KNOWS is useful and effective, and use it to help other people to create the homes of their dreams?
+Or will he take the knowledge he has, which he KNOWS is useful and effective, and help other people create the homes of their dreams?

 The same is true for life coaches.
-In fact, coaches who are authentic and honest about the services they’re able to provide their clients – as well as those they are not – can make an even greater impact on the lives of the people they teach.
+In fact, coaches who are authentic and honest can make an even greater impact on the lives of the people they teach.